DIZZAGROUPDOWNER/Fulcrum/README.md

 Fulcrum - The customization central repository to extend and custom WordPress.
 This plugin provides the centralized infrastructure for the custom plugins and theme.

-### Customization Central
+### The Why of Customization Central
 This plugin provides a central location for all redundant functionality.
 It keeps your plugins and theme DRY, reusable, and modular.
 It is meant to be extended.
 Therefore, when you need a feature-specific plugin like a Portfolio, Testimonials, or FAQ, you extend the `Fulcrum\Addon\Addon` class in your plugin.
 Then you configure what service providers you need.

+Did you read that last part?
+It's configuration over code, meaning you configure what you want!
+(Did you get a tingle?)

-It saves you a ton of time and code in your plugins.
+Bottom Line: It saves you a ton of time and code in your plugins, which saves you moola.

 ### Features
 This plugin is fully crafted in OOP.
 It utilizes [DI Container](http://pimple.sensiolabs.org/), Dependency Injection, Polymorphism, Inheritance, etc.  It shows you how to build OOP-capable plugins.